Blog | Legal Ops

 Step 7: Kick-off

-Once you have your suppliers in place and are ready to kick off your project, make sure you do it with a bang!
+Once you have your suppliers in place and are ready to kick off your project, make sure you do it with a BANG!
 Create momentum in the business by rolling out an exciting internal campaign that will help the business understand what you’re doing, why you’re doing it, how it will benefit them and what the project needs from them in order to be a success.

 share to